Call Us Now

 We Meet Your Adjuster On-Site

-We attend the adjuster visit and walk them through every documented damage point.
-We make sure nothing is overlooked, misclassified, or undervalued.
-Edwin's adjuster background means he understands how adjusters approach storm events and can address their assessment in real time.
+We attend the adjuster visit and walk them through every documented damage point so nothing gets overlooked, misclassified, or undervalued.
+For the full breakdown of how we handle claim documentation, appeals, and underpaid settlements.

 Once your settlement arrives, we review it against the full scope of work.
-If the number does not cover legitimate damage including secondary damage to gutters, flashing, fascia, and vents we prepare supplement documentation and advocate for the correct settlement before installation begins.
+If the number doesn't cover legitimate damage, we prepare supplement documentation and advocate for the correct settlement before installation begins.

 Full Repair or Replacement

-Why Austin Homeowners Choose Altitude Roofing for Storm Damage
+Why Austin Homeowners Choose Altitude Roofing as Their Storm Damage Roof Repair Contractor

 GAF Master Elite Certified